concon121/serverless-plugin-nested-stacks/README.md

 * **custom.nested-stacks.stacks.parameters** - A list of key value pairs to be passed into the nested stack as parameters.
 * **custom.nested-stacks.stacks.tags** - A list of key value pairs to be passed into the nested stack as its tags.
 * **custom.nested-stacks.stacks.notifications** - A list of existing Amazon SNS topics where notifications about stack events are sent.
+* **custom.nested-stacks.stacks.dependson** - The ID of another CloudFormation resource.
+Specify another stack ID to order the application of nested stacks.

 ## Want to know more?